What is Viscose Fabric?

 Depending on its use, the yarn could be spun via the following methods: pot spinning, spool spinning, or continuous spinning.
 In both pot and spool spinning, the viscose fibers stretch onto godet wheels where they can gain tensile strength.

 Once stretched, the manufacturer places yarn in a spinning cylinder called a Topham box.
 This box separates the strings and prepares them for their final step.
 Then they’re washed, bleached, dyed, twisted and wound to a spool.
 In continuous spinning, the same process applies but it’s done all at once.

 The yarn from there becomes fabric!
 They’re weaved based on their final product specifications.

 Viscose Fabric and Quality

 Viscose fabric has a bunch of great uses and applications.
 It is neither a natural or synthetic fabric due to its processing with natural raw materials, but coated chemical processes.
-Rayon fabric has been noted as a less expensive version of real silk, and feels comparable to the real thing.
+Rayon fabric offer affordability over real silk, and feels comparable to the real thing.
 Overall, some of its finest uses are in clothing.

-Viscose fabric is made to stretch over other fabrics.
-This quality is due to the spooling process, where the yarn is stretched to its limit to create good tensile strength.
+Viscose fabric stretches over other fabrics.
+The quality derives from the spooling process, where where stretched yarn creates good tensile strength.
 Viscose rayon also has amazing dye longevity.
 It can hold onto its coloring well.

 Fabrics made with viscose rayon are also soft and silky.
 Made initially to replace the use of real silk, this cost-effective fabric has the feel of the softest cotton fibers, but drapes well.
-As a result, viscose fabric is typically dry cleaning only.
+As a result, viscose fabric is typically intended to be dry cleaned only.

 Viscose Fabric vs. Cotton